Shivam-Sharma-1/CoRider-Assignment/readme.md

 -   Create a single-page PWA with a specific UI layout.
 -   Fetch chat data from the provided API.
--   Implement typical chat application behavior.
+-   Implement infinite scrolling of chats.

 ## Table of Contents